dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 .. tip:: Since the workflows field is an array, this file supports multiple workflows on Dockstore stemming from the same repository on GitHub.
 This is useful if you store a lot of your workflows in the same GitHub repository.
-This is achieved by setting a different value for the name field for each entry (corresponding to the workflow name).
+This is achieved by setting a different value for the name field for each entry (corresponding to the workflow name of the entry).

 .. important:: The GitHub user who first adds a workflow onto Dockstore must correspond to a user on Dockstore.